The 14 Very Best Things to Do in Kefalonia, Greece

 Anyway, enough moaning about the beach.

-It’s beautiful to look at, and the best place to see it is from the viewpoint to the north.
+It’s beautiful to look at, and the best place to see it is from the northern viewpoint.

 You’ll get great views of the gorgeous turquoise waters and white pebble beach.